A modified recursive transfer matrix algorithm for radiation and scattering computation of a multilayer sphere: Conclusion

 \section{Conclusion}

+This paper aimed to develop a new, eﬀicient algorithm for electromagnetic radiation and scattering by a multilayered sphere based on Lorentz-Mie theory, with a particular emphasis on addressing numerical stability issues.
+We examined the evolution of various improved algorithms, summarizing and comparing recursive methods and transfer matrix algorithms to identify their limitations and potential challenges.
+These challenges are especially pronounced in scenarios involving thin shells and strongly absorbing layers.

+Building on earlier works, we proposed an efficient recursive transfer matrix algorithm (mRTMA).
+The primary contribution of mRTMA lies in the development of new recursive formulas based on the Transfer Matrix Method (RTMA).
+These formulas effectively address the numerical overflow issues encountered in RTMA and enable the algorithm to handle multilayer spheres embedded in absorptive host media.
+Like RTMA, mRTMA can simultaneously compute the expansion coefficients for spherical layers.

+Moreover, by adopting a hybrid recursive strategy, mRTMA resolved the singularity problem associated with logarithmic derivatives in Yang’s algorithm.
+In addition, unlike both RTMA and Yang’s algorithm, mRTMA introduced recursive formulas specifically designed for the outgoing wave scenario, where the incident wave originates from within the sphere.
+These formulas broaden the applicability of the method to specific scenarios, such as spherical cavities and spherical antennas.

-This paper reviews the Lorentz-Mie theory and its development in the context of electromagnetic scattering by multilayered spheres.
-It explores the numerical stability issues associated with multilayered sphere scattering and traces the evolution of various improved algorithms.
-By summarizing and comparing different recursive methods and transfer matrix algorithms, we identify the limitations and potential issues of these approaches, particularly when dealing with multilayered spheres, thin shells, and strongly absorbing media.
-Building on these earlier works, we propose an efficient recursive transfer matrix algorithm, demonstrating that it achieves high accuracy over a broad range of size parameters and significantly extends the applicability compared to the classical transfer matrix methods.
-Additionally, we propose and extend an algorithm for calculating spherical Bessel functions.
-Future work can focus on optimizing these numerical methods to further enhance their stability and applicability, providing more effective tools for solving complex electromagnetic scattering problems.
+Finally, we demonstrated that mRTMA achieves high accuracy across a broad range of size parameters and significantly extends the applicability of classical transfer matrix methods.
+Future work can focus on optimizing these numerical methods to further enhance their stability and efficiency, providing more effective tools for solving complex electromagnetic scattering problems.